-In November 2018, we completed a public debt offering of \$57.5 million aggregate principal amount of 6.125% Notes due 2023 (the "2023 Notes"), inclusive of the overallotment option exercised by the underwriters, for net proceeds of \$55.4 million after deducting underwriting discounts, commissions and offering expenses borne by us.
+In November 2018, we completed a public debt offering of \$57.5 million aggregate principal amount of the 2023 Notes, inclusive of the overallotment option exercised by the underwriters, for net proceeds of \$55.4 million after deducting underwriting discounts, commissions and offering expenses borne by us.
 On January 7, 2021, we voluntarily redeemed the 2023 Notes with an aggregate principal amount outstanding of \$57.5 million.
 The redemption amount was \$58.1 million inclusive of accrued interest through the date of redemption.
 In connection with the voluntary redemption of the 2023 Notes, we incurred a loss on extinguishment of debt of \$1.2 million, which is primarily comprised of the unamortized deferred issuance costs at the time of redemption.
 The 2023 Notes would have otherwise matured on November 1, 2023.